 Note: Due to sample size limitations in the Census and American Community Survey, it is not possible to provide an occupational distribution across industries for small geographic areas.
 Therefore, Metro South/West and Boston/Metro North were grouped to increase observations and provide an occupation/industry distribution for Greater Boston.
-With stronger concentrations in Management occupations, Business & Financial Operations, Professional & Business Services, and Financial Activities, the labor market composition of Metro South/West and Boston/Metro North is similar.
-When combined these two region's account for 46.4 percent of the state's employment.
-In comparison, the labor markets outside of the Greater Boston region (Berkshire, Pioneer Valley, Central Mass, Northeast, Southeast, and Cape & Islands) tend to have stronger concentrations in sectors such as Trade, Transportation, & Utilities, Leisure & Hospitality, and/or Manufacturing, and occupations such as Sales, Office & Administrative Support, and Production.
+Together they account for 46.4 percent of the state's employment.
+The labor market compositions of Metro South/West and Boston/Metro North are similar, with relatively strong concentrations in the occupational categories of Management and Business & Financial Operations, and in the supersectors of Professional & Business Services and Financial Activities.
+In comparison, the labor markets outside of the Greater Boston region (Berkshire, Pioneer Valley, Central Mass, Northeast, Southeast, and Cape & Islands) tend to have stronger concentrations in the supersectors of Trade, Transportation, & Utilities, Leisure & Hospitality, and/or Manufacturing, and in the occupational categories of Sales, Office & Administrative Support, and Production.
 While there are differences among the regional labor markets outside Greater Boston, industrial and occupational concentrations are likely similar enough to approximate their distributions for these labor markets.

-DISTRIBUTION OF OCCUPATIONS WITHIN SUPERSECTORS: OUTSIDE GREATER BOSTON (2008-2010)
+DISTRIBUTION OF OCCUPATIONS WITHIN SUPERSECTORS OUTSIDE GREATER BOSTON (2008-2010)